apereo/cas/docs/cas-server-documentation/mfa/AuthyAuthenticator-Authentication.md

 # Authy Authentication

 CAS provides support for Authy's [TOTP API](http://docs.authy.com/totp.html).
-This is done via Authy's simple REST API that does all the heavy lifting.
+This is done via Authy's REST API that does all the heavy lifting.

 Start by visiting the [Authy documentation](https://www.authy.com/developers/).